xtaci/kcptun/README.md

 $ cd build
 ```

-All precompiled releases are generated from `build-release.sh` script.
+All precompiled releases are generated using the `build-release.sh` script.

 ### Performance